How to Write a Press Release | The Discoverability Company

 The more effective approach for ongoing media presence is building direct relationships with journalists through the strategies we outline in our press coverage guide.
 The press release supports those relationships by giving journalists a formatted source for the facts when you do have real news.

 If you need help crafting press releases that actually generate coverage, or if you want to develop a broader media strategy that goes beyond press releases, our press placement service covers the full spectrum.
-You may also want to read our guides on press release distribution and getting featured in major publications.
+You may also want to read our guide on press release distribution.

 Related Resources